gaphor/generic/docs/index.rst

 Development process
 -------------------

-Development takes place at `GitHub`_, you can clone source code repository with the following command::
+Development takes place at `GitHub`_, you can clone the source code repository with the following command::

   % git clone git://github.com/gaphor/generic.git

-In case submitting patch or GitHub pull request please ensure you have corresponding tests for your bugfix or new functionality.
+We love contributions!
+If you are submitting a GitHub pull request please ensure you have tests for your bugfix or new functionality.

 .. _GitHub: https://github.com/gaphor/generic